Aeropostale Shorts Sale: 60% off

-Shop denim shorts, mesh shorts, swim shorts, chino shorts, Bermuda shorts, track shorts, and more.
-Men's shorts start at $11, and women's start at $7.
+Shop and save on men's and women's shorts in a variety of styles.
 Shop Now at Aeropostale

-- Scroll down the page to see the banner and select Men's or Women's.
+- Scroll down the page to see the banner and select Men's or Women's to access this sale.

 - Bag free shipping on orders of $50 or more; otherwise shipping adds $5.

-- Pictured are the Aeropostale Men's 6" Sunset Scene Swim Shorts for $12 ($38 off list).
+- Pictured are the Aeropostale Men's Letter Logo Mesh Shorts for $12 ($23 off).

 -